google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 <figure>
   <img src="images/wikipedia.jpg"
     alt="Offline Wikipedia app using an application shell with content caching" class="screenshot">
-  <figcaption>Jake Archibald’s <a href="https://wiki-offline.jakearchibald.com/wiki/Rick_and_Morty">offline Wikipedia application</a> is a good example of a PWA that uses an app shell model that loads instantly on repeat visits, but dynamically fetches content using JavaScript.
+  <figcaption>Jake Archibald’s <a href="https://wiki-offline.jakearchibald.com/wiki/Rick_and_Morty">offline Wikipedia application</a> is a good example of a PWA that uses an app shell model.
+It loads instantly on repeat visits, but dynamically fetches content using JS.
 This content is then cached offline for future visits.
 </figcaption>
 </figure>